cde-ev/cdedb2/doc/source/Introduction_VM.rst

 Offline Usage
 -------------

 The following assumes that you successfully set up the VM (i.e. what is covered in the first four sections of this document until the development specific bits start).

-Making the VM suitable for offline usage during an event now involves the following steps.
+This will now guide you through the steps to make the VM suitable for offline usage during an event.

-First you have to export the event from the online instance thereby locking the online instance disabling further changes.
+First you have to lock the event in the online instance disabling further changes.
 For this point your browser at the event overview page and hit the corresponding button.
-This will download a JSON-file containing the data of the event.
-Store it safely.
+Then you export the event from the online instance by retrieving the corresponding download from the event's download page.
+This will result in a JSON-file containing the data of the event.

 Now copy this file via ``scp`` into the VM and run the offline initialization script inside the VM::